The guide runner, Sergio, has since given told me a useful nuance about ordering beer on tap in Portugal:

 As our party’s tastings were on the large side, I also tried the Coconut stout, which was sweet and smooth, and the excellent Port barrel-aged Berliner-Weisse, which I wish I’d opted for myself!

 The one I could not deal with was the Nanquim 3.0.
 Probably too early for that one.
-It was not drinkable enough for our party, and was the only beer we left to the drop tray.
+It was not drinkable enough for our party, and was the only beer we left to the drip tray.

 After all these beers, it was time to visit the Pedro Limao restaurant for it’s tasting menu.